Gzhelian: Name and definition

 The Gzhelian is named after the Russian village of Gzhel (Гжель), nearby Ramenskoye, not far from Moscow.
 The name and type locality were defined by Sergei Nikitin (1851–1909) in 1890.

 The base of the Gzhelian is at the first appearance of the Fusulinida genera Daixina, Jigulites and Rugosofusulina, or at the first appearance of the conodont Streptognathodus zethus.
 The top of the stage (the base of the Permian system) is at the first appearance of the conodont Streptognathodus isolatus within the Streptognathus "wabaunsensis" chronocline.
 6 m higher in the reference profile, the Fusulinida species Sphaeroschwagerina vulgaris aktjubensis appears.

-At the moment (2008), a golden spike for the Gzhelian Stage is yet lacking.
+Currently, a golden spike for the base of the Gzhelian Stage has not been allocated.
 A candidate is a section along the Ussolka river (a tributary of the Belaya river) at the edge of the hamlet of Krasnoussolsky, about 120 km southeast of Ufa and 60 km northeast of Sterlitamak (in Bashkortostan).